On Location: Film and TV Settings You Can Actually Visit in the UK

 Margate Old Town, Kent

-On the southeast coast, Margate’s Old Town has transformed from a faded seaside spot into a thriving creative hub — and its food scene reflects this revival.
-Explore streets filled with natural wine bars, hip burger joints, and vintage ice cream parlours.
-Don’t miss Bottega Caruso, a family-run Italian eatery using recipes passed down through generations.
-And of course, fish and chips on the seafront is a must, best enjoyed with the sea breeze in your hair.
+On the southeast coast, Margate’s Old Town has transformed from a faded seaside spot into a buzzing creative hub – and its food scene reflects this revival.
+Explore natural wine bars, hip burger joints, and vintage ice cream parlours in the cultural heart of Kent.

 Tips for Finding Local Favourites